 Preventing is better than finding, for a software tester.
-When you see a bug, understand the pattern, understand developer’s mind set and understand product’s behaviour.
+When you see a bug, understand the pattern, understand developer’s mindset and understand product’s behavior.

 Therefore, once a bug is found, look for other possible places where a related bug can exist, report them and support the developer to make changes at all relevant places.

 What a truth one has said,

 “Don’t just fix the bugs; fix whatever permitted the bugs in the first place.”

 #3) You are supposed to assess quality of product

 Software testing is not about finding bugs, it’s only the primary responsibility of a tester.
 The main goal of a software tester is to assess the quality of product and providing the real picture to the stakeholders.

 Most of the time, the management is not interested in what and how many numbers of bugs you had reported.
 They are interested in knowing whether the product is deliverable or not.